My Health and Ayurveda

 2) Diaphragmatic breathing activates the lymphatic system.
 Note that the lymphatic system does not have a pump to move the fluid and the toxicity collected.
 Note that insufficient lymphatic cleaning of the brain contributes to dementia and similar disorders.

 Natural Breathing enlivens.
-It is very clear that if breathing is not at its optimum the other areas of Life are diminished.
+If breathing is not at its optimum the other areas of Life are diminished.

 https://www.amazon.com/author/paulcolver